VPLEV23/Google-Careers-Clone/README.md

 # Google Careers Clone

 This is clone of Google Careers WebSite.
-Done With VUE3 Pini Tailwind.
+Done With VUE3 Pinia Tailwind CSS.

 ## Recommended IDE Setup